homescreens/homescreens/content/wiki/_index.md

 To replace your launcher, all you need to do is download one of your choice and set it as default after pressing the Home button.

 [Nova Launcher](https://play.google.com/store/apps/details?id=com.teslacoilsw.launcher) is the most commonly used launcher.
-If you want even more customizability than what Nova offers, you might want to check out [Total Launcher](https://play.google.com/store/apps/details?id=com.ss.launcher2). [comment]: <> (FOSS alternative Lawnchair)
+If you want even more customizability than what Nova offers, you might want to check out [Total Launcher](https://play.google.com/store/apps/details?id=com.ss.launcher2).

+[comment]: <> (FOSS alternative Lawnchair perhaps)

 # Icon packs
 One of the features of a launcher is to apply custom icon packs.
 They are a quick way to make your entire homescreen consistent.
 An icon pack is just what it sounds like, an application that comes with a bunch of icons.